 One popular approach to differentiation is known as ‘Universal Design for Learning’ and it stresses the role of student choice over methods.
 The UDL website contains pictures of brains with various regions shaded in different colours and was, until recently, in the habit of asking visitors if they could provide supporting evidence for the claims it made.
 This does not inspire confidence.
 A recent review of Universal Design for Learning found that although it improved the ‘learning process’ the effect on educational outcomes ‘has not been demonstrated’.

 This is not a surprise.
 There is accumulating evidence that offering students choices in how they learn is not an effective strategy.
 Back in 1982, Richard Clark found that high achieving students preferred direct instruction when they would benefit from a less structured approach, whereas low achieving students preferred a less structured approach when they would benefit from direct instruction.

 Choice could therefore amplify gaps between students.
-This is not a one-off finding, with research pointing to similar effects (e.g. here and here).
+This is not a one-off finding, with research pointing to similar effects (e.g. The Journal of Experimental Education and ScienceDirect).
 Differentiation programmes that stress choice but do not mitigate the negative effects are therefore probably not going to be effective.

 When Carol Ann Tomlinson ran a large-scale trial of her model of differentiation in the U.S., the results were disappointing.
 It seems as if many schools and individual teachers had trouble implementing the approach.
 I am not surprised given that differentiation increases teachers’ workload by asking them to plan multiple routes through a lesson rather than just write a single lesson plan.